sonatype/docker-nexus/README.md

 ## Notes

 * Installation of Nexus is to `/opt/sonatype/nexus`.
 Notably:
-  `/opt/sonatype/nexus-pro/conf/nexus.properties` is the properties file, which sets the context path to "/".
+  `/opt/sonatype/nexus-pro/conf/nexus.properties` is the properties file.
+  Parameters (`nexus-work` and `nexus-webapp-context-path`) definied here are overridden in the JVM invocation.

 * A persistent directory, `/sonatype-work`, is used for configuration, logs, and storage.
 This directory needs to be writable by the Nexus